stevshil/Ansible_Training/Module_3/03-files.md

 Save the playbook and run it.

 You should now see that the original lines of text are not proper HTML.
 Our file was copied from the files directory into the **dest** value on the node.

+When you run curl against that host or point your web browser at the host you should see the new HTML file.